 Optimize your time when making the Cook’s Illustrated Meatloaf:

-If you’re looking to speed along dinner, try baking your meatloaf in little free-form oblong football shapes on a foil-lined sheet which maximizes the amount of crusty goodness on the outside.
-We’e also used a muffin pan, before for indivicual meatloaves.
+If you’re looking to speed along dinner, try baking your meatloaf in little free-form oblong football shapes about 3″ by 5″ on a foil-lined sheet which maximizes the amount of crusty goodness on the outside.
+We’ve also used a muffin pan, before for individual meatloaves – fast but hard to clean.
 Both cut the baking time down considerably!
 I’d go about 30 to 40 minutes for a football shape & 20 to 25 for the meatloaf “muffins”.

-If you really want to maximize your time long term, double the recipe for Cook’s Illustrated Meatloaf and freeze one of the meatloaves before baking.
+If you really want to maximize your time long-term, double the recipe for Cook’s Illustrated Meatloaf and freeze one of the meatloaves before baking and without bacon or glaze.
 Meatloaf freezes very well.

 To freeze, line a loaf pan with plastic wrap (let it hang well over the sides), then pack in the meatloaf.
 When frozen, remove from the pan, use the overlapping plastic wrap to cover it well, then wrap a second time with the foil.
 To bake, remove the meatloaf from the freezer and thaw overnight.
 By dinner it should be thawed enough to remove the wrapping and bake.
 It will probably need a few more minutes in the oven.